Updated: Sep 7

 The Science of the Body Scan

-The traditional Satyananda and iRest rotations of consciousness both follow the sensory motor cortex within the brain.
+The traditional Satyananda and iRest rotations of consciousness both follow the sensory-motor cortex within the brain.
 The Satyananda tradition follows the route of the motor cortex homunculus promoting relaxation and a physical reconnection to the body, whilst the iRest tradition follows the sensory cortex homunculus inviting and welcoming sensory input.

-The sensory motor cortex is the region of the cerebral cortex that is related to planning and directing the actions of muscles and glands that are under our conscious control.
+The sensory-motor cortex is the region of the cerebral cortex that is related to planning and directing the actions of muscles and glands that are under our conscious control.
 In this area of the brain reside pathways to all of the areas of the body through which we pass during a rotation of consciousness.
-Beginning at the right hand thumb as per the Satyananda rotation or in the mouth as per the iRest rotation helps with sensing the body, as there are the highest number of nerve endings in these areas.
+Beginning at the right-hand thumb as per the Satyananda rotation or in the mouth as per the iRest rotation helps with sensing the body, as there are the highest number of nerve endings in these areas.
 This heightened sensory perception can then be spread throughout the physical body.

-The rotation of consciousness can also been viewed as a kind of massage of awareness or sensory acupressure treatment.
+The rotation of consciousness can also be viewed as a kind of massage of awareness or sensory acupressure treatment.
 Just as we know that when particular parts of the brain are stimulated certain parts of the body respond, when particular parts of the body are stimulated certain parts of the brain respond.
 Through taking awareness to each of these key points we are not only inducing physical relaxation but also clearing the neural pathways to the brain.
-Yoga Nidra stimulates the brain surface from the inside out and works to continuously forge new connection between brain circuits.
-I like to think of Yoga Nidra as Yoga for the brain and nervous system.
+Yoga Nidra stimulates the brain surface from the inside out and works to continuously forge new connections between brain circuits.
+I like to think of Yoga Nidra as yoga for the brain and nervous system.

 The Different Itineraries